 If the product is going to be having a breakthrough pricing, then the landing page can also have the pricing information or the offer or discount information in bold.
 With the help of advanced computer animation and graphics, the entire workflow of the product right from availability in the market and to its optimum use including customer use can be developed.
 This concept of developing an animated version of your product is also essential in incidences of crowdfunding.

 The investors should be able to see the benefits of your product, and they should be able to relate with the needs of the customer in the market which will give them a realization of full business potential.
 Only then will be able to make decisions of funding and investment.
 For potential customers, they should address not only the unmet needs but also the current needs which probably the competition is addressing with their products.

-Your product should address those needs as well as the unmet needs because that is the only thing that will convert them from the competition.
+Your product or least your concept should address those needs as well as the unmet needs because that is the only thing that will convert them from the competition.

 6. Prototype creation and Blueprinting

 Blueprinting or Wireframing of product is creating well-defined steps of product navigation to show it to your potential customers or investors.
 Wireframing is essential for app development and digital products.